eps1lon/screen-reader-testing-library/README.md

-# NVDA snapshot testing
+# Screen Reader Testing Library

-Utilities to match the speech output of NVDA when replaying user interactions.
+Utilities to match the speech output of screen readers when replaying user interactions.
+Currently only [NVDA](https://www.nvaccess.org/) is supported.

 ## Getting started